-Storage Supplier Fluence Acquires AMS for Power Market Dispatch Software
+Fluence Acquires Grid Software Startup AMS

 Fluence, a leading integrator of large-scale energy storage systems, has acquired grid software startup AMS.

 The deal hands an exit to AMS investors, including former California Gov. Arnold Schwarzenegger, who bought into the startup's early vision of turning commercial buildings into flexible grid assets.
-After winning pivotal utility contracts in California, AMS ran up against the capital constraints of managing a multi-year infrastructure buildout as a venture-backed company.
+After winning pivotal utility contracts in California, AMS ran up against the capital constraints of managing a multiyear infrastructure build-out as a venture-backed company.
 In 2017, it pivoted to software to dispatch grid assets more profitably in competitive markets.

 That's the expertise Fluence bought.
 The joint venture between AES and Siemens already provides software to its battery customers to govern system safety and performance, and to dispatch according to market rules and interconnection constraints.
 But the AI-backed real-time trading algorithm AMS built will help Fluence customers make more money on their projects, said Fluence CTO Brett Galura.